apache/shenyu-website/content/en/projects/soul/waf-plugin/index.md

 * When faced with replay attacks, you can intercept illegal ip and host, and set reject strategy according to matched ip or host.

-* How to determine ip and host, please refer to:[dev-iphost](docs/en-us/soul/dev-iphost.md)
+* How to determine ip and host, please refer to: [parsing-ip-and-host](../custom-parsing-ip-and-host)